Pathways012/FPGA_Portfolio/beginner/dual_port_RAM/README.md

 ## Overview
 This project implements a **dual-port RAM** in VHDL, allowing two independent ports to access a shared memory resource concurrently.
-The design demonstrates basic memory architecture, concurrent read/write access, and verification through simulation on the Basys 3 FPGA platform.
+The design demonstrates basic memory architecture, concurrent read/write access, and verification through simulation.

 The project focuses on correctness, clarity, and FPGA-friendly coding practices rather than maximum performance or parameterization.